solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Impact

-This proposal adds a new wen restart mode to validators, during this phase the validators will not participate in normal cluster activities, which is the same as now.
-Compared to today's `cluster restart`, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees the safety of optimistically confirmed user transactions, and validator operators don't need to manually generate and download snapshots again.
+This proposal adds a new `wen restart` mode to validators, under this mode the validators will not participate in normal cluster activities.
+Compared to today's `cluster restart`, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees the safety of optimistically confirmed user transactions, and validator operators don't need to manually generate and download snapshots during a `cluster restart`.

 ## Security Considerations

-The two added gossip messages `RestartLastVotedForkSlots` and `RestartHeaviestFork` will only be sent and processed when the validator is restarted in the new proposed optimistic `cluster restart` mode.
-They will also be filtered out if a validator is not in this mode.
-So random validator restarting in the new mode will not bring extra burden to the system.
+The two added Gossip messages `RestartLastVotedForkSlots` and `RestartHeaviestFork` will only be sent and processed when the validator is restarted in `wen restart` mode.
+So random validator restarting in the new mode will not clutter the Gossip CRDS table of a normal system.

 Non-conforming validators could send out wrong `RestartLastVotedForkSlots` messages to mess with `cluster restart`s, these should be included in the